SD-WAN topology

 Left to its defaults, IPsec is not abstracted, and one session cannot be sent over various uplinks.
 This will cause challenges with transport failover and path selection.
 Secure tunnels should be torn up and down immediately, and new sites should be incorporated into a secure overlay without much delay or manual intervention.

 As millions of IoT devices come online, how do we further segment and secure this traffic without complicating the network design?
-There will be many dumb IoT devices that will require communication with the IoT platform in a remote location.
+Many dumb IoT devices will require communication with the IoT platform in a remote location.
 Therefore, will there be increased signaling traffic over the WAN?

 Security and bandwidth consumption are vital issues concerning the introduction of IP-enabled objects.
 Although encryption is a great way to prevent hackers from accessing data, it is also one of the leading IoT security challenges.